Subscribe: Google Podcasts | RSS

 The Handyguys take two fan questions on very different topics.
-Destructive squirrels and carpeting options for a basement.
+Eliminating squirrels and carpeting options for a basement.

 The Handyguys received the following question from Larry, a listener of the show:

 Hi, I have squirrels eating away at the lead pipe flashing (roof jack) that surround the PVC vent pipes that extend out of the roof and along some fascia boards.
 In searching for a solution, one person said they may be missing a mineral in their diet.
 Another said they chew to keep their teeth from growing to long.

 - Any idea why they eat lead pipe flashing (roof jack)?

 - How can I stop them permanently from eating the lead pipe flashing (roof jack) and fascia boards?

 - How can I repair the lead pipe flashing (roof jack) with buying entirely new pipe flashing and lifting shingles?

 Larry – We aren’t completely sure why the squirrels are trying to get into your house.
 Brian’s guess is they want to come in out of the cold.
 Regardless, you don’t want the squirrels destroying your house.
 We suggest you begin an aggressive relocation program.
 You can get a trap and easily relocate the squirrels.
 Check out this one from Havahart.

 As for repair, you should just replace the boot on the pipe vent through your roof.
 You can use Bondo for the fascia.
 We discuss some other options in the podcast.
 Make sure you give it a listen.